 Another pleasant surprise for travelers to St. Kitts and Nevis may be the relatively laid-back atmosphere of most beaches.
 Even beachfront resorts are few, so you don't need to worry about finding a stretch of sand that hasn't been built up.
 Many of the most populous beaches have only a few restaurants or hotels to detract from the incredible scenery.

 Both on the beach and in the water, travelers will find plenty of activities.
 Snorkeling is popular, but so is horseback riding.
 And, of course, sunblock and a beach towel are all many sunbathers choose to bring along to these beaches.

 The hardest choice you'll make may be whether to visit one of the golden sand beaches, or one lined with volcanic black sand.
 Some might feel the solution is simple: Try one of each!
 But, as always, the choice is yours.

-A second place for beach-goers to consider is White House Bay.
+Another place to consider is White House Bay.
 Snorkelers frequent White House Bay on St. Kitts' southeastern peninsula more often than beachgoers.
 The shores are rocky, so even swimming isn't particularly popular.

 |Banana Bay||7.1 mi.
 Southeast of Central Basseterre||South East|

 |Cockleshell Bay||9.1 mi.
 Southeast of Central St. Kitts||South East|